Meet Michael—Dedicated to Family, Passionate About Service

-Mike is a member of the Chicago Bar Association, Illinois State Bar Association, American Bar Association, Illinois Trial Lawyers Association, Secretary of the American Association for Justice Nursing Home Litigation Group and the Justinian Society of Lawyers.
-He was recently named President of the Justinian Society and also writes the verdicts and settlements section the organization's newsletter.
-Additionally, Mike is a member of the ISBA's Young Lawyers Division Council and also served on the board of directors for the River North Business Association.
+Mike is a member of the Chicago Bar Association, Illinois State Bar Association, American Bar Association, Illinois Trial Lawyers Association, Former President of the American Association for Justice Nursing Home Litigation Group, and the Justinian Society of Lawyers.
+He is also a past President of the Justinian Society and writes the verdicts and settlements section in the organization’s newsletter.
+Additionally, Mike is a member of the ISBA’s Young Lawyers Division Council and also served on the board of directors for the River North Business Association.

 In September 2010, Michael was honored as one of the “40 Illinois Attorneys Under Forty to Watch,” and he has also been named an Illinois Rising Star by Super Lawyers in every year since 2011.
 Mike was honored with an award for Trial Lawyer Excellence for the Highest Reported Illinois Verdict in a Nursing Home Malpractice case.